codycrew/piconsole-mod-bigtemppanel/README.md

 Written by Steve Cody

-Special thanks for python assistance from Pete Davis, and John Ullrey.
+Special thanks for python assistance from Peter Davis, and John Ullrey.

 Contact:  github@codycrew.net